 What to Consider When Using Essential Oils to Treat a Cough

-- Dilute the oil: Use a carrier oil such as almond, grapeseed, avocado or coconut oil, or use aloe vera gel.
+- Dilute the oil: Use a carrier oil such as almond, grapeseed, avocado, or coconut oil, or use aloe vera gel.

 - Consult your doctor if you are pregnant or breastfeeding.

-- Be careful when using essential oils on young children: As always, consulting your doctor before using any specific oil is always a safer option, especially if you think there may be an allergic reaction.
+- Be careful when using essential oils on young children: As always, consulting your doctor before using any specific oil is always a safer option, especially if you suspect there may be an allergic reaction.

 - Be careful with citrus oils and sun exposure: Citrus oils, such as lemon, can cause irritation or burns if applied to the skin before sun exposure.